rmeloamaro/docs/docs/manual/projects/resource-model-sources/aws-eks.md

 If you encounter issues:

-1. Check the Rundeck logs for any error messages.
+1. Check the logs for any error messages.
 2. Verify your AWS credentials and permissions.
 3. Ensure your EKS cluster is running and accessible.
-4. Check network connectivity between Rundeck and your AWS resources.
+4. Check network connectivity between Runbook Automation and your AWS resources.

 For more detailed information, refer to the [AWS EKS documentation](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html)